-■ NOTE: If the screen or gasket is damaged in any way, it must be replaced.
+■ NOTE: If the screen is damaged in any way, it must be replaced.

-3. Install the spark arrester assembly and secure with the cap screws.
-Tighten cap screws to 48 in.-lb.
+3. Install the spark arrester and secure with the cap screw.

 Light Bulb Replacement

 The wattage rating of each bulb is shown in the chart.
 When replacing a burned bulb, always use the same wattage rating.